playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationMigrationJson.md

 The Json API and the new validation API are really similar.
 One could see the new Validation API as just an evolution of the Json API.

+> The json validation API **still works just fine** but we recommend you use the new validation API for new code, and to port your old code whenever it's possible.

 ## `Reads` migration

 The equivalent of a Json `Reads` is a `Rule`.
 The key difference is that `Reads` assumes Json input, while `Rule` is more generic, and therefore has one more type parameter.